Northern California: Gold Rush and California statehood

 The California Gold Rush took place almost exclusively in northern California from 1848 to 1855.
 It began on January 24, 1848, when gold was discovered at Sutter's Mill in Coloma.
 News of the discovery soon spread, resulting in some 300,000 people coming to California from the rest of the United States and abroad.
 San Francisco grew from a tiny hamlet, home to about 1,000 Californios into a boomtown of over 50,000 people in the 12 years between 1848 and 1860.
 New roads, churches, and schools were built, and new towns sprung up, aided in part by the development of new methods of transportation such as steamships which came into regular service and railroads which now connected the coasts.
 The Gold Rush also had negative effects: American colonists chose to use genocide as a tool to remove the Indigenous people so that they could look for gold on their land.
-Native oyster species saw their numbers plummet when American colonists began over-harvesting them, leading to a near-extinction of the oysters from the California coast on up into the Pacific Northwest, and gold mining caused environmental harm.

 The Gold Rush also increased pressure to make California a U.S. state.
 Pro-slavery politicians initially attempted to permanently divide northern and southern California at 36 degrees, 30 minutes, the line of the Missouri Compromise.
 But instead, the passing of the Compromise of 1850 enabled California to be admitted to the Union as a free state.